 Notice that this topic is particular.
 This is intentional, as it opens up the door for a ton of “drill down” topics within the overarching theme of roofing repairs and installations.
 But it also allows you to uniquely speak to users who may need that content.

 I shared earlier that active engagements, such as comments and DMs, are the name of the game to perform well with the current Instagram algorithm.
 To keep this from becoming forced or painful, approach Instagram as an online community with a huge potential for an invaluable referral network.
 Think about it: Followers essentially allow you to market to them regularly.

 This is amazing!
 And while the focus isn’t just on gaining new followers — although that will likely follow as you offer must-see content and interact with other users and brands — it’s a great mindset to anchor your social media strategy.

 Use Captions and Stories Questions To Interact With Followers

-Stories, as previously discussed, are a really fun, authentic way to capture the attention of Instagram users.
+Stories, as previously discussed, are an entertaining, authentic way to capture the attention of Instagram users.
 You can include stickers and text to increase your appeal, including the Questions function, which allows you to pose a question and collect responses.
-You can share these responses after the fact, or simply use this as a launching point to interact with respondents via Direct Message.
+You can share these responses after the fact or simply use this as a launching point to interact with respondents via Direct Message.